Slashdot Log In

 The summary describes a kind of "me too" marketing that Apple just doesn't do.
 Furthermore, consumers just don't work that way.

 The way corporations Apple's size work is they wait long enough for a new segment to have many smaller vendors and enough market research to verify the dollar-size of a market.
-Then they build a simpler device in the same segment and charge more for it because they have to pay for all the advertising.
+Then they build a simpler device in the same segment and charge more for it because they have to pay for all t

 Apple isn't much better (Score:2)